Home | Send Feedback | Share on Bluesky |

 Abort

 Aborting a request is a feature of the Fetch API.
-You can use this feature with ky the same way as you use it with fetch.
-Create an AbortController, pass the controller.signal as option to the request call and abort the request with controller.abort().
+You can use this feature with Ky the same way you can with fetch.
+Create an AbortController, pass the controller.signal as an option to the request call and abort the request with controller.abort().

 const controller = new AbortController();